How a group of golf missionaries and movie stars managed to save a simple little Southern California golf track.

 Local resident and clothing magnate John Ashworth (he of the Ashworth golf shirt empire) with a team of local volunteers and two Hollywood A-listers stepped up to save ‘the Hill’ for the community.
 And so they did!

-Largely unaware of all this, I set off to play a few holes with Pete and his son Lawson.
-I found the course a bit noisy being so close to the busy Interstate but it was fun with plenty of challenge playing over the sandy canyons and Cypress trees.
+Largely unaware of all this, I set off to play a few holes with Pete and his son, Lawson.
+I found the course a bit noisy being so close to the busy Interstate but it was fun with plenty of challenge playing over the sandy canyons underneath the Cypress trees.

 LOSING HIS SHIRT

 And as we stepped off at the 18th, here was John Ashworth!
 Pete knows him and I suspect a call or text had gone out to say I was in town.
 I had met John many years before when he was involved with a project in East Lothian, Scotland which is now basically an upmarket housing development with two golf courses collectively called Archerfield.
 “Oh, that!” he snorted when I brought it up; clearly not one of his fondest memories.